haresfaiez/haresfaiez.github.io/_posts/2016-12-03-emergent-requirements.md

 they express their problems to the team in a clear fashion.

 Validated requirements constitute the way to a good product.
-The specification of the requirements these early is rarely useful in the long run.
+The specification of the requirements early is rarely useful in the long run.
 Unless for providing a rich framework for conversations, the cost of these decisions outweights their value.
 We work toward requirements and we get them when we are done.